 - Password Sync lets admins sync users’ Google Apps passwords with Active Directory passwords.

 Google Apps setup also gives you the option of assigning your users to separate Organizational Units, allowing you to grant access to services as required.
 Organizational Units can be added via the Users option in the Apps Dashboard.

 Creating admin accounts

 Many businesses, especially larger ones, will require many different admin accounts, with specific roles and permissions.
 Google Apps setup gives you the choice of either assigning Super Administrator status to a user and giving them complete access to the Admin console, or assigning limited admin rights via predefined or custom admin roles.
 You can find out more about the different admin account options via Google’s Administrative Privilege Definitions page.

 Managing reports and logs

-Before going further, take the time out to check the security settings of your Google Apps setup.
+Before going further, take the time out to check the security settings.
 Here’s what you need to look at:

 I. Two-step verification

 Two-step verification reduces the risk of unauthorized entry to your Google Apps system by making users enter a second password – obtained either through SMS or the Google Authenticator app.